This post may contain affiliate links. Read my Disclosure page.

 Red velvet cake is the king of all cakes, in my opinion; the “I can’t quite put my finger on the flavor” cake.
-It’s a glorious combination of a mild cocoa flavor, tangy buttermilk (replaced/mimicked by the combination of LACTAID® Whole Milk & lemon juice in this recipe), sweet vanilla, and butter.
+It’s a glorious combination of a mild cocoa flavor, tangy buttermilk, sweet vanilla, and butter.
 Red velvet cake’s texture is worth writing home about too.
 It’s dense and soft with a moist and velvety crumb.

 How to Make Red Velvet Cake Truffles

 Once everything is rolled out nicely, place the cake truffles on a baking sheet, cover them with plastic wrap, and let them chill.
 I let mine chill overnight in the fridge, but a freezer chill for one hour will also work!
 Then it's time to dunk!
 You can dip the cake truffles into chocolate, as I did, or you can use candy melts.
 Either way, the result will be delicious!